tearust/tea-camellia/docs/migrate_evm.md

 # Smart contracts in the scope
 There should be the following smart contracts

 - TEA_ERC_20: This is used for TEA token.
-A modified ERC_20 contract
+ERC_20 contract
 - CML_ERC_721: This is used for CML token.
-A modified version of ERC_721 contract
+ERC_721 contract
+- Lock: Topup and Withdraw between layer1 and layer2
 - Maintainer: This is to maintain a list of active maintainer public key.
-- Machine: TEA_ID and owner_id mapping.
+They can modify a series of mapping data storage

 # TEA_ERC_20
-This is modified ERC20.
-We only list the differences.
+This is standard ERC20.

 ## Genesis and Vesting

 We can use https://github.com/abdelhamidbakhta/token-vesting-contracts as our vesting

 We issue tokens to team, reserve, investors with a predefined vesting schedule.

+# Lock

 ## Storage